sindhuOsisoft/OCS-Docs/content/set-up/clients/authorization-code-client-procedure.md

 ---
 # Add an authorization code client

 Authorization code clients are used with customer web applications that use OCS as their backend.
-They provide a secure means of authenticating users of the website to view OCS assets.
+They provide a secure means of authenticating users of the website to view assets.
 See the following topics for more information about authorization code clients:

 - [Introduction to authorization code clients](xref:ccClients#authorization-code-client)
 - [Authorization code client PI Server counterpart](xref:ccClients#authorization-code-pi-server)